jorisstrix/StrixNLUXUpgrades/README.md

     - bin/console administration:build
     - bin/console theme:compile

-## How to use the Latest Orders Element in the Adm
+## How to use the Latest Orders Element in the Admin

 1. Go to: Content → Shopping Experiences.
 2. Create or edit a layout.